JuliaImages/TestImages.jl/README.md

 phantom = TestImages.shepp_logan(256) # generate the Shepp-Logan phantom image
 ```

-Images will be automatically downloaded into artifact folders (e.g., `images/` for julia `< v1.3`) when you load the image for the first time.
+Images will be automatically downloaded into artifact folders when you load the image for the first time.

+## Compatibility

+For users with Julia < v1.3.0, TestImages v0.6.z will still be under maintenance.
+However, newly added test images will not be available in those versions.

 ## Contributing